 Projects are a vital part of the APEC process.
 They help translate the policy directions of APEC Economic Leaders and Ministers into actions and help create tangible benefits for people living in the Asia-Pacific region.

-APEC provides funding for around 100 projects each year, with around USD 15.4 million available in 2018.
+APEC provides funding for over 100 projects each year, with around USD 16.3 million available in 2018.